Saturday, December 13, 2008

 4. In class, we’ve discussed the “Hitler Intuition”: Hitler’s actions don’t just seem wrong for you or me; they seem objectively wrong.
 Many have used this intuition to support the claim that there must be an objective morality of some kind.
 Examine this intuition.

 -If you agree that it is solid evidence for objective morality, explain exactly how this intuition works.
 What makes it objectively true that Hitler was immoral?
 What is the basis of your judgment?
 In other words, what grounds objective morality?
 Which ethical theory we’ve discussed do you think this supports?
-Explain and defend all your answers.
+Explain and defend all your answers.5.
+Within the parameters of ethical theories discussed in class, write on a topic of your choosing.
+(Sean must approve your topic by Friday, October 10th.)

 -If you do not believe that this intuition is solid evidence for objective morality, you are probably a relativist.
 Explain why this intuition doesn’t provide enough evidence for the existence of an objective morality.
 Why is it OK to say that Hitler’s actions weren’t universally bad?
 How is it that Hitler is simply bad to me, but not objectively bad?